KatharineME/how_to_create_video/setup_rode_videomic_ntg.md

 - Go to Movie2 > 2/9 > Audio Rec Level
 - Make sound into the microphone and adjust level until sound peaks around -12dB

+## Setup with computer

+Before recording audio via usb connection to the computer set

+On the microphone

+- Turn on -20dB pad
+- Turn on 75Hz high-pass filter
+- Turn gain knob to 10

+On the computer

+- Set RODE mic as input device
+- Set input volume to maximum in System Preferences
+- Set Quick Time Player input device to RODE
+- Set Quick Time Player quality to maximum